 - Festival FAQs

-The International Food and Wine Festival is being held at Epcot from July 15, 2020 to a TBD date this fall.
+The International Food and Wine Festival is being held at Epcot from July 15, 2021 to November 20, 2021.
+I love that it’s so long – that means tons of time for people to experience all the fun!

-First off, you will need a valid Epcot park reservation (new for 2020!) as well as a valid theme park ticket to participate in the festival.
+First off, you will need a valid Epcot park reservation as well as a valid theme park ticket to participate in the festival.

 I had a woman in line in front of me at one of the kiosks who walked up to the cast member and was bewildered that she had to pay for things.
 She thought they were just giving out free samples to everyone at all of the kiosks.